8tentaculos/cssfun/README.md

 ```

 ### Custom parsers
-Parsers can be set at the `parsers` array on the StyleSheet instance.
-If passed
-at `options.parsers` it will be added to the StyleSheet instance.
-Parsers array elements may be functions or strings that are StyleSheet instance methods.
-They will be bound to the instance.
+Parsers can be configured through the `parsers` array on the StyleSheet instance.
+If provided via `options.parsers`, they will be added to the instance.
+The elements in the `parsers` array can either be functions or strings referencing methods of the StyleSheet instance.
+These methods will be bound to the instance automatically.

 ## API Documentation
 Complete API documentation can be found [here](/docs/api.md).